Freestyle music: 1988: Pop crossover

-Post-freestyle era
+Post-Freestyle-Era

 Freestyle remained a largely underground genre with a sizable following in New York, but has recently seen a comeback in the cities where the music originally experienced its greatest success.
 New York City impresario Steve Sylvester and producer Sal Abbatiello of Fever Records launched Stevie Sly's Freestyle Party show at the Manhattan live music venue, Coda on April 1, 2004.
 The show featured Judy Torres, Cynthia, and the Cover Girls and was attended by several celebrity guests.

 The Coda show was successful, and was followed by a summer 2006 Madison Square Garden concert that showcased freestyle's most successful performers.
 New freestyle releases are popular with enthusiasts and newcomers alike.
 Miami rapper Pitbull collaborated with Miami freestyle artist Stevie B to create an updated version of Stevie B's hit, "Spring Love".
+Also in 2017, platinum producer Frankie Cutlass brought it back to his Monday night show called the Monday Night Freestyle Classics on all social media platforms.